MangoKiwiPlumGrape/intelmetool_thinkpad/README.md

 Upstream intelmetool works by scanning PCI to identify the platform before querying ME status.
 This scan happens in two stages:

-1. **`pci_platform_scan()`** — scans for the PCH/chipset device ID to determine if ME is present and whether it can be disabled.
-If the device ID isn't in any of the known lists, it prints "ME is not present on your board or unknown" and **returns early** — ME is never queried.
+1. **`pci_platform_scan()`** — scans for the PCH/chipset device ID to determine if ME is present.
+If the device ID isn't in any known list, it prints `"ME is not present on your board or unknown"` and returns early — ME is never queried.

-2. **`pci_me_interface_scan()`** — scans for the MEI (HECI) interface device ID to actually communicate with ME.
+2. **`pci_me_interface_scan()`** — scans for the MEI (HECI) interface device ID to communicate with ME.
 If the MEI device ID isn't in `PCI_DEV_HAS_SUPPORTED_ME`, intelmetool can't talk to ME at all.

 Upstream `intelmetool.h` stops at Union Point (Kaby Lake refresh, 7th gen, 2017).
-Every platform from 8th gen onwards falls through both checks silently.
-The result on a ThinkPad X1 Carbon (8th/9th gen) or X13 Gen1 (10th gen) is:
+Every platform from 8th gen onwards falls through both checks silently:

 ```
 ME is not present on your board or unknown